CRISPR’d pigs could produce low-fat bacon

 The scientists CRISPR’d 12 pigs to give them 24 percent lower body fat than their peers using a special protein known for regulating body temperature and burning fat called UCP1.

-Though the experiment wasn’t originally made for bacon purposes, but to help cut down on farmer’s costs.
+The experiment wasn’t originally made for bacon purposes, but to help cut down on farmer’s costs.
 Keeping pigs warm in winter is apparently expensive, so by giving the animals a way to heat up naturally farmers don’t have to spend so much on heating.

 The findings have now been published in the Proceedings of the National Academy of Sciences and could have ramifications throughout the pig industry.